otrack/cloud-computing-infrastructures/zk/README.md

 The architecture must be resilient to different fault scenarios.
 Let us denote **C/W/M** the respective number of clients, workers and master in a scenario.
-Your implementation should work correctly in all following scenarios:
+Your implementation should work correctly in all the following scenarios:

 1. **(1/1/1)** a worker or a client fails;
 2. **(1/2/1)** a worker fails;